 Michaela Betts is a singer, song writer, lyricist, teacher and consultant working from studios in Surrey and London.
-She is an established session singer who has sung on projects for (among others) Patrick Doyle (Brave, Gosford Park, Bridget Jones), David Van Eyssen (Slipstream, RCVR), BBC, Gina McKee and Tim Rice.
-She has had her voice featured on TV commercials for The AA, Braun, Coke and Pilsner and also on the Playstation titles Just Cause and Puppeteer.
-Michaela is a member of the art pop band TheGhostOrchestra with whom she has released two albums and was an original cast member of their theatrical production Songs of Love and Loss at The Edinburgh Festival.
+She is an established session singer who has sung on projects for (among others) Patrick Doyle (The Emoji Movie, Brave, Gosford Park, Bridget Jones), David Van Eyssen (Slipstream, RCVR), Tim Rice, the BBC and has had her voice featured in TV commercials including Coca-Cola, Levi’s, The AA, Braun and Nescafe.
+As a pianist Michaela has performed in BBC productions including the one-off drama Mothertime and most recently The Antiques Roadshow.